kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 </div>

-It does not matter how many data points we have the above observations always holds true as long as the data is normally distributed.
-Empirical formula is used to calculate the percentage of values that lie within a range of standard deviations from the mean in a normal distribution.
-It can also help us in outlier detection.

 ## Standard Normal Variate

 A standard normal variate is a random variable that follows a normal distribution with a mean of zero and a standard deviation of one.
 It is denoted as $\color{#F99417}Z$.